oleon12/PhyloMorphyllinae/README.md

-# Phylogenetic morphometrics of the Nectar-feeding Bats (Phyllostomidae: Lonchophyllinae)
+# Phylogenetic morphometrics of the Nectar-feeding bats (Phyllostomidae: Lonchophyllinae)